 6. Cross-Border & Global Standards

-• Currency Risk: If billing in foreign currency, add: "Payment equivalent to [Amount] USD based on exchange rate at time of transfer."
+• Currency Risk: If billing in foreign currency, consider adding: "Payment equivalent to [Amount] USD based on exchange rate at time of transfer."

 7. Pre-Send Audit Checklist